We ARE CLOSED FOR THE SEASON

 Meet our animals

 Carlos, our iconic Brahma Red Holstein weighs around 2,300 pounds!
-He can be found up in the Piggery and loves being feed handfuls of hay.
-We also have two Holstein steers on pasture that you can see as you drive by on Route 30.
+He can be found up in the Piggery and loves being fed handfuls of hay.

-We have two female donkeys, sometimes called jennys, named Sassy and Tilly.
+We have a female donkey named Sassy.
 Donkeys are used all around the world for many jobs.
-Despite their small size, they can carry people on their backs, pull carts or plows, and they can even be used to guard flocks of sheep or goats.
+Despite their small size, they can carry people on their back and pull carts or plows.
+They can even be used to guard flocks of sheep or goats.

-Rabbits are often kept as pets, but can also be raised on farms for meat and fiber.
+Rabbits are often kept as pets, but are also raised on farms for meat and fiber.
 You can visit with our rabbits, but remember, as a prey animal, rabbits are naturally timid and shy!

 Our sheep spend their nights out on pasture and days in the barn.
 Let them nibble corn out of your hand or help bring them up to pasture at the end of the day.
 We use their wool for workshops and if you visit us during Winter Carnival you can watch them being shorn!

-We have a rotating cast of new birds in the barn with new chicks arriving every three weeks!
+We have a rotating cast of new birds in the barn with new chicks arriving every three weeks during the summer!
 Visitors can hold the baby chicks in the barn and visit with our older birds in the Piggery.
 This season, we’ll have a variety of breeds including Wyandottes, Cochin Bantams, and Brahmas.

 We have a flock of approximately 30 Buff Orpingtons located near our Children’s Garden.
 These laying hens provide the eggs that we sell in our Farm Store.
 While you’re here, feel free to check for eggs in the laying boxes and bring down any you find to the store!